 Lounge, tea room, free WiFi throughout.
 In rooms: flatscreen LCD TV with Sky channels, Roberts DAB radio, selection of vintage books, coffee machine and kettle with teas, minibar, fresh milk and Temple Spa toiletries.
 The two suites have a small chess set too.

 Our favourite rooms

 The Great Abel One-Bedroom Suite (named after the Town Hall’s bell) is trimmed in teal velvet, has full-wall views of the cityscape from the sitting room and bedroom, and there’s a freestanding bath tub by the window – don’t be shy, the night-time views are very soothing.
 There’s a secretive Snug hidden in between the two One-Bedroom Suites, which enjoys top-floor views at a more modest price.
 Wherever you lay your head, it’ll be in a super-soft bed.

-When complete, the hotel’s infinity pool on the seventh floor is petite will have panoramic views of the city’s best side, including the clock tower and the spires of Manchester Town Hall.
-We dare you not to fall in love a little.
+The hotel’s infinity pool on the seventh floor has panoramic views of the city’s best side, including the clock tower and the spires of Manchester Town Hall.
+We dare you not to fall in love a little…

 Load up your iPod with the Smiths, Joy Division, Happy Mondays and Oasis for retro in-room listening.